jbcodeforce/eda-studies/docs/techno/kstreams/index.md

 To summarize, **Kafka Streams** has the following capabilities:

-* Kafka Streams applications are built on top of producer and consumer Kafka APIs and are leveraging Kafka capabilities to do data parallelism processing, support distributed coordination of partition to task assignment, and being fault tolerant.
+* Kafka Streams applications are built on top of the producer and consumer Kafka APIs and are leveraging Kafka capabilities to do data parallelism processing, support distributed coordination of partition to task assignment, and being fault tolerant.
 * Kafka supports exactly-once processing semantics to guarantee that each record is processed once and only once even when there is a failure.
 * Streams processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations, like real time analytics.
 It uses stateful storage and consumer groups.
 It treats both past and future data the same way.
-* Kafka Streams is an embedded library to integrate in your Java application.
+* Kafka Streams is an embedded library to integrate in any Java application.
 No need for separate processing cluster.
 As deployable container, it can scale horizontally easily within Kubernetes platform.
 It does not run in Kafka cluster.
 * Topology consumes continuous real time flows of records and publishes new flows to one or more topics.
 * A stream (represented by the KStream API) is a durable, partitioned sequence of immutable events.
 When a new event is added a stream, it's appended to the partition that its key belongs to.
 * It can scale vertically, by increasing the number of threads for each Kafka Streams application on a single machine, and horizontally by adding additional machines or pods in kubernetes.
 Each deployed instance use the same value for the `application.id` kafka stream property.